 - Play Ping pong, tennis or racquetball

-- Shopping at farmer’s market and cook a meal together
+- Shop at a farmer’s market and cook a meal together

 - Take a class together – cooking or painting (including ones where you can drink wine) or pottery.
 Explore what would be fun to learn together.

 - Workout together at the gym if you both exercise